-If items are sold or leased on favourable terms on external (non-business-related) grounds, i.e. the so-called standard value, must be used nevertheless in certain cases as the basis for calculating VAT.
-Examples for such reasons are familial and friendship relationships, relations under company law or employee relations.
+If items are sold or leased on favourable terms on external (non-business-related) grounds, the so-called standard value must be used in certain cases as the basis for calculating VAT.
+Examples for such reasons are familial relations or friendship, relations under company law or employee relations.